-This certificate program offers an opportunity to begin a study of all of the components of corrections.
+This certificate program offers an opportunity to begin a study of all the components of corrections.
 Students will explore institutions, private security, and the general safekeeping of all individuals detained.
 It provides a starting point to continue with an associate degree or become employed in many sectors.
 Employment includes prison guards, jail correction officers, juvenile facility youth specialists (both public and private) and private security.

-Minimum credits: 18 Minimum cumulative GPA: 2.0 Minimum grade in each course: 2.0 Minimum Jackson College credits: 15
+Minimum cumulative GPA: 2.0 Minimum grade in each course: 2.0 Minimum Jackson College credits: 15

-CORRECTIONS CORE REQUIREMENTS (15 CREDITS) Take the following:
+CORRECTIONS CORE REQUIREMENTS (15 CREDITS)

-- CRJ 119 Client Growth & Development
+CRJ 119\ Client Growth & Development

-- CRJ 120 Human Relations for Corrections
+CRJ 120\ Human Relations for Corrections

-- CRJ 121 Introduction to Corrections
+CRJ 121\ Introduction to Corrections

-- CRJ 124 Institution Populations
+CRJ 124\ Institution Populations

-- CRJ 127 Corrections Law
+CRJ 127\ Corrections Law